-We have previously discussed strategies systems integrators can implement to maximize their Research & Experimentation (R&E) tax credit.
+We have previously discussed strategies systems integrators can implement to maximize their Research & Development (R&D) tax credit.
 Here, we focus on ways that businesses can use those credits to drive improvements in their revenue and profitability.
-Most system integrators have heard that the R&E tax credit can have an immediate impact on a company’s cash position as it frees up money that ordinarily would have been used to pay annual or estimated taxes.
+Most system integrators have heard that the R&D tax credit can have an immediate impact on a company’s cash position as it frees up money that ordinarily would have been used to pay annual or estimated taxes.
 Specifically, we will be looking at some ways a business can use those savings to attract more customers and improve operations.

 Leveraging Tax Savings